- Hamptons Swim Team

 What kind of floatie is best for my kids?

 One of our most commonly asked questions here at Hamptons Swim is, “What kind of floatie is best for my kids?”
 This is a very important question.
-For kids learning to swim a personal flotation device can keep them safe, and when used correctly be a tool to build confidence and skills.
-They are great for swimming with friends and having fun, and it doesn’t hurt that they give watchful parents peace-of-mind.
-However, a flotation device IS NOT a substitute for swim lessons and water safety skills.
-Children need to learn to support themselves in the water.
+Learning to swim with a personal flotation device can keep your child safe, and (when used correctly) can be a tool to build confidence and skills.
+Yes, floaties give peace-of-mind to parents, but they are in no way a substitution for swim lessons and water safety skills.
+It is essential to your child’s safety that children learn to support themselves in the water.
 A good floatie is a tool to help build those skills—not a replacement for them.

-Floaties should NEVER be inflatable.
-They can lose air, leaving kids without support and sinking fast.
-Instead, find a device made with a sturdy buoyant material like a foam.
-And look for chlorine resistant fabric so it will last.
-Kick-boards and tubes can be a lot of fun, but a child should never be relying on a flotation device that they can lose a grip of.
+Inflatable floaties can lose air, leaving kids without support.
+Instead, find a device made with a sturdy, buoyant material like foam.
+Also, look for chlorine resistant fabric; it will last longer.
+Kick-boards and tubes can be a lot of fun, but a child should never rely on a flotation device that they can lose a grip of.
 If the kick-board is the only thing keeping them above water, then disaster can happen if they lose it.
-Instead, use a device that attaches to them and keeps them secure.
-Make sure that the listed size of the floatie corresponds to a child’s weight, not age.
-A badly fitted floatie may not keep them heads-up and a smaller child can even slip out.
+Be sure to use a device that attaches to your child’s body and keeps them secure.
+It is important that the listed size of the floatie corresponds to your child’s weight, not age.
+An ill-fitting floatie may fail to keep a child’s head above water or their body in the device all together.

-The best water safety is knowledge.
-If children consistently wear floaties, they can get a false sense of security.
-Over the years, we have all heard the same horror story from many parents.
-Their child forgot a floatie and jumped into the deep end, only to sink straight to the bottom.
-Scary circumstances like that can create fear in children and even set their swimming progress back.
-Make sure your kids know the feeling of being in the water without a floatie.
-Give kids supervised safe opportunities to swim without the float so they feel the difference between their buoyancy and the floatie’s support.
-That can help maintain a healthy fear and respect of the water.
+The best water safety to have is knowledge.
+Children who consistently wear floaties can get a false sense of security.
+Over the years, we have all heard the same horror story from many parents: their child forgot a floatie and jumped into the deep end, only to sink straight to the bottom.
+Scary circumstances like these can create fear of water in children and even set their swimming progress back.
+In order to cultivate a healthy relationship with water, supervise your child in the water without a floatie.
+Allow your children supervised, safe opportunities to swim without the floatie so they can feel the difference between their buoyancy and the support of the floatie.
+This can help build and maintain a healthy fear and respect of the water.

-Lastly, when a child-care provider is supervising, make sure they know where your child’s skills and their floatie’s assistance meet.
-We hope this has helped you choose the right personal flotation devices for your children and the right plan so they can learn to swim without it.
+Lastly, it is important that any supervising adult knows where your child’s skills and their floatie’s assistance meet.
+We hope this has helped you choose the right personal flotation devices for your children and the path to learn to swim on their own!